 Because PRIMOS is configured each time the system is cold started, the System Administrator can reconfigure a system as necessary to meet changing needs.
-Most systems, however, use the same set of configuration directives for most cold starts.
-For this reason, the directives that configure the system are stored in a text file called the system configuration file.
+Most systems, however, use a constant set of configuration directives.
+The directives that configure the system are stored in a text file called the system configuration file.
 The system configuration file is usually named CONFIG and must be stored in the CMDNCO directory.